 Step 5: Breathe safely!

 That wraps up the air purifier buying guide!
 To recap: when choosing an air purifier, don’t be fooled by marketing, but concentrate on the purifier’s data.
-Find third-party test data to verify a purifier’s effectiveness, and know that a more expensive doesn’t necessarily mean more clean air.
+Find third-party test data to verify a purifier’s effectiveness, and know that a more expensive one doesn’t necessarily mean more clean air.

 How I Protect Myself